Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 ### Complex Query Example

- Let’s say we want to add some extra logic to our query:
+ To add some extra logic to the query:

 * Only keep the results that have “Alice” in their participant list.
 * Transform the result set to only keep the transaction IDs.